L-I-Am/PPL/README.md

 # Now updated to use one platform isntead of two!

+This project is made for the instructable: https://www.instructables.com/Ping-Pong-Ball-LED-Clock/ The version I made has a different way of attaching the leds which results in the code not being compatible with the newer instructable but it could be easily ported to support both versions.
+The main difference is the sequence of the leds but all the logic built on top of it can still be used.
+If you need any help with this, don't hesitate to contact me on here or on reddit: u\L_I-Am

 The newest update on this project uses only one ESP32.
 The only code you need to adapt is the Wi-Fi-SSID and PW.

 Features: